Battle of Tong Pass: Cao Cao sowing discord between the coalition members

 Ma Chao and the coalition repeatedly challenged Cao Cao to come out and engage them in battle but Cao ignored them.
 The rebels then offered to cede territories and send a hostage to Cao Cao's side in exchange for peace.
 As suggested by Jia Xu, Cao Cao pretended to agree to accept their offer.

 Han Sui had a meeting with Cao Cao later.
-Han Sui's father and Cao Cao were nominated as xiaolians (civil service candidates) in the same year, while Cao and Han were also former colleagues when they were working in the old capital Luoyang.
+Han Sui's father and Cao Cao were nominated as xiaolian (civil service candidates) in the same year, while Cao and Han were also former colleagues when they were working in the old capital Luoyang.
 When they met at close quarters (they were on horseback and their steeds were side by side but facing opposite directions), they spoke nothing about military affairs and had a mere lighthearted conversation about old times.
 When Han Sui returned to his camp later, Ma Chao asked him: "What did Cao Cao say?"
 Han Sui replied: "Nothing."
 Ma Chao and the others became suspicious of Han Sui.

 When Cao Cao was going to meet Han Sui again later (the other coalition members were with Han this time), his subordinates cautioned him: "My lord, when you meet the rebels, you may not be able to leave easily.
 How about using wooden horses as barriers?"
 Cao Cao agreed to their suggestion and spoke to Han Sui and his allies from behind the barriers.
 The coalition members greeted Cao Cao when they met him while their soldiers pushed their way forward to get a closer look at him.
 Cao Cao laughed and said: "You wish to see how I look like?
 I am also an ordinary person.
 I don't have four eyes or two mouths, but I am more intelligent."
 Cao Cao had brought along 5,000 armoured horsemen and instructed them to arrange themselves in an impressive formation.
 The rebel forces were shocked when they saw this display of military might by Cao Cao.

 Some days later, Cao Cao wrote a letter to Han Sui which contained several "amendments", making it seem as though the recipient had deliberately edited the letter's contents to cover up something.
 Ma Chao and the others became even more suspicious of Han Sui after they saw the letter.
 In the meantime, Cao Cao was preparing for war with the coalition.
 He sent lightly armed troops to attack first, and then dispatched his elite cavalry to launch a pincer attack.
 Cao Cao scored a major victory over the coalition: Cheng Yi, Li Kan, and others were killed in action; Yang Qiu fled to Anding Commandery (安定郡; around present-day Pingliang, Gansu); Ma Chao and Han Sui retreated back to Liang Province.
 The Guanzhong region was pacified.